PicsArt/cppbind/docs/03_get_started/02_classes.rst

             :start-after: [project-usage]
             :end-before: [project-usage]

-.. collapse:: Here are the generated wrappers
+.. collapse:: Here are the generated bindings

     |